Sub-processors

 |---|---|---|---|---|

 | Cloudflare | Core application infrastructure, edge compute, Workers AI inference, databases, object storage, vector search-index infrastructure, key-value storage, queues, Durable Objects, security controls, analytics/logging, and audit-log storage | Cloudflare global network with service-specific regional controls.
-Senex configures Customer Content storage, audit archives, D1 control-plane data, the consolidation-scheduler Durable Object, and worker-log storage for European Union jurisdiction where supported and confirmed.
-Other processing, including edge compute, artificial-intelligence inference, vector search, key-value storage, queues, Durable Object compute other than that consolidation scheduler, analytics, support, administrative processing, and operational metadata, may be global or subject to documented service-specific exceptions. | Customer Content, extracted text, derived search data, prompts, questions, retrieved passages, Outputs, user/account data, audit and security logs, operational metadata, and support data where applicable | Approved for the Cloudflare-only default configuration |
+Senex configures Customer Content storage, audit archives, D1 control-plane data, the document-parsing compute containers, and the consolidation-scheduler and parser-pool-scheduler Durable Objects for European Union jurisdiction where supported and confirmed.
+Worker-log storage is also European Union-resident, but by a different mechanism - the log-export job's delivery endpoint, not a jurisdiction binding.
+Other processing, including edge compute, artificial-intelligence inference, vector search, key-value storage, queues, Durable Object compute other than those two schedulers, analytics, support, administrative processing, and operational metadata, may be global or subject to documented service-specific exceptions. | Customer Content, extracted text, derived search data, prompts, questions, retrieved passages, Outputs, user/account data, audit and security logs, operational metadata, and support data where applicable | Approved for the Cloudflare-only default configuration |

 3. Cloudflare service-by-service map